The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Introduction

 Secondly, we introduce the concept of adversarial risk in computer and network security.
 We provide a new risk mapping for evaluating the risk of adversarial attacks in network security based on the discriminative or directive autonomy of the machine learning tasks and techniques respectively.

-Lastly, we evaluate several adversarial attacks against machine learning in network security applications as proposed by various researchers and classify the attacks based on an adversarial threat attack taxonomy illustrated in Fig. \ref{fig:adv_attack_classif}.
+Lastly, we evaluate several adversarial attacks against machine learning in network security applications as proposed by various researchers and classify the attacks based on an adversarial threat attack taxonomy shown in Table \ref{Table:Adversarial_Attack_Taxonomy}.

-To the best of our knowledge, there is currently no prior work that has reviewed adversarial attacks in network security based on a classification of network security applications.
+As we outline in Section \ref{related}, prior adversarial attacks surveys \cite{madry2017towards}\cite{papernot2017practical}\cite{barreno2006can} mainly covered them in the computer vision domain.
+Nevertheless, some surveys tackled adversarial attacks on cybersecurity \cite{rosenberg2021adversarial}\cite{duddu2018survey}\cite{zhang2019deep}\cite{biggio2018wild}, but to the best of our knowledge, there is currently no prior work that has reviewed adversarial attacks in network security based on a classification of network security applications.
 No prior work has also reviewed the concept of problem space vs. feature space dimensional classification of adversarial attacks in network security.
 Also, this is the first work to propose an adversarial machine learning risk grid map in the field of network security based on the directive or discriminative autonomy of the machine learning algorithms.

-We structure the remainder of the paper as follows.
+As illustrated in Figure \ref{fig:PaperStructure}, We structure the remainder of the paper as follows.
 In Section II, we survey some related work.
-In section III, we provide some introduction into machine learning basics.
-In section IV, we begin with a brief background about adversarial machine learning followed by a description of our adversarial threat model.
+In section III, we discuss some applications of machine learning in network security.
+In section IV, we begin with a brief background about adversarial machine learning followed by a description of our adversarial attack taxonomy.
 We also review different adversarial attack methods and algorithms.
 In section V, we introduce a classification method for adversarial attacks in network security based on the network security CIA goals of confidentiality, integrity and availability.
 In section VI, we discuss and evaluate adversarial risk in machine learning.
 In section VII, we review various approaches for defending against adversarial attacks.
 In section VIII, we provide some discussion and lessons learnt.
 Finally, in section IX, we add a conclusion for our survey with guidance for future work.